SignTools/SignTools-Builder/README.md

 You only need to configure one builder.
 If you already configured a CI provider as your builder, you don't need to do anything here.
 This project is aimed at people who want to have a self-hosted builder.

+## Important

+### Security

+This server requires the use of an authentication key so that only the web service can control your builder.
+However, there is no built-in support for HTTPS or any other form of encryption.
+Therefore:

+> :warning: **Anybody with access to the builder's network can potentially manipulate the builder to execute any code that they want on your machine.**

+To prevent this, only deploy this server in a trusted environment, or even better, wrap the server in HTTPS yourself using a reverse proxy like nginx.

+### Side effects on your Mac

+While the server will do its best to keep changes to your Mac at a minimum, certain changes are inevitable.
+The biggest one to know is:

+> :warning: **Your keychain will be swapped out during signing and restored back afterwards.**

+It is highly recommended that you dedicate this Mac exclusively as a builder.
+Using it for other purposes, especially at the same time as a sign job is running, could lead to random issues.

 ## Setup

 All the steps should be performed on your builder Mac.